Mikaela Shiffrin, still without a medal, is disqualified from her best event

 Get news delivered to your inbox each morning.

-After four gates she was upright but off the course and unable to negotiate a fifth gate.
-She skied to the edge of the trail and sat down, resting her head atop her knees.
-Minutes later, she was still on the side of the mountain.
+Her speech irregular, her voice pained, Shiffrin also explained what she had been thinking about while she sat on the side of the trail.
+She said she was overcome by a feeling of having let herself and others down.

+“I was trying to look back and think back on the last days,” she said, “and think what I have been trying to do and what I have been doing with my skiing that would suggest that on the fifth gate I would push myself a little bit too hard to actually not be able to stay on the course.”

-Shiffrin won the slalom at the 2014 Olympics and has dominated the event ever since, winning more World Cup slalom races, 47, than any other racer, male or female.
+Shiffrin, 26, won the 2014 Olympic Games slalom and has dominated the event ever since, winning more World Cup slalom races, 47, than any other racer, male or female.
+She rarely makes miscues; when she failed to finish a slalom early last month, it was the first time that had happened in nearly four years.

-She also fell and skied out of the course in the giant slalom Monday, another event in which she was expected to contend for a gold medal.

-In her first days here, she often discussed the wind and the randomness of what could transpire on a gusty mountain.
+In her first days at the Games, she often discussed the wind and the randomness of what could transpire on a gusty mountain.
 But none of those factors have come into play here.
-She did not mention anything about the nerves that may have caused her to last just eight gates in two races combined.
+She did not mention anything about the nerves that may have caused her to last just 12 gates in two races.
+She also did not make excuses, and her attitude Monday had been upbeat.

-Shiffrin, a three-time Olympic medalist, is still slated to compete in Friday’s women’s super-G as well as the downhill and the Alpine combined.

 This article originally appeared in The New York Times.